 Call 404.501.5697 for more information.

-DeKalb Medical or your surgeon’s office will be contacting you to schedule a pre-admission appointment.
+Emory Decatur Hospital or your surgeon’s office will be contacting you to schedule a pre-admission appointment.
 Your pre-admission appointment will be on the first floor of the DeKalb Medical Women’s and Surgery Center (the same building where you will have your orthopedic surgery).
 During your pre-admission appointment, we will conduct any necessary X-rays, labs or blood work that your doctor has requested prior to performing your orthopedic surgery.
 You will meet with an anesthesiologist to discuss your current medications and answer any questions you may have about joint replacement.
 Appointments for orthopedic surgery pre-admission testing are typically scheduled on Tuesdays and Wednesdays.